 What do pears have to do with budgeting?

 I haven’t a clue.
-PearBudget originally starting out as a downloadable Excel spreadsheet years back, that quickly ballooned to well over 100,000 downloads.
-I was using one of my own spreadsheets for years, when I came across this one.
+PearBudget originally starting out as a downloadable Excel spreadsheet year back, that quickly ballooned to well over 100,000 downloads.
+I was using one of my own spreadsheets for years when I came across this one.
 No flashy charts or progress maps, but surprisingly simpler to use.
 All neatly formatted and well organized.
-They still offer the free spreadsheet on their website.
+They still offer a free spreadsheet on their website.
 You can grab one here: https://pearbudget.com/spreadsheet

 Now, I’ve talked about household budgeting before – the pen and paper way – but it’s true in some respects that the software makes things a little easier.
 I’ve used Quicken, MS Money, and about a dozen other desktop apps in the past.
 Although a lot of them had pretty good charting tools, in most cases I found their interfaces were clunky, and the way they handled the money coming in, money out, check registers, had me racking my brain.
 Too confusing and overcomplicated.
 After all, isn’t budgeting supposed to simple?